abdulashref333/Weather-Website/Readme.md

 # Weather Website
-This is a [**website**](https://weater-website.herokuapp.com/) to display the current weather at any place .\
+This is a [**Website**](https://weater-website.herokuapp.com/) to display the current weather at any place .\
-you just want to add the location name and click search to display the weather .\
+You just want to add the location name and click search to display the weather .\
-you could search with two languages .\
+You could search with two languages .
 * ### English
 * ### Arabic